A perceived lack of talent does not hold you back, what holds you back is believing that talent is the same as desire, dedication, discipline.

 “She said this is a waste of my time, so I guess I’ll quit.”

-Focus on your goal and let the noise of people jealous of your improvements wash over you like a warm sunset breeze.
+Focus on your goal and let noisy people envious of your improvements wash over you like a warm sunset breeze.
 Better yet, use it for motivation.
 “You don’t think I can do this?
-Ha.”
+Ha, I can do anything I put my mind to.”

 Assume You Will Succeed